fromhearttomars/marswave/README.md

 ## License 📜

-This project is licensed under the MIT License - to be updated...
+This project is licensed under the MIT License

 ---